xpavlic4/book-extracts/Introducing NLP.md

 ## Eye accessing Cues
 * looking up left and up is how most right-handed people remember images
 * looking down and right is the way people get in touch with their feelings
+* looking up and right when trying to imagine something
+* looking up and left when trying to visual remembered images
+* looking to the right = constructed sounds, left = remembered sounds
+* looking down and right = internal dialogue

+# Submodalities

+If your brain conjures up a painful scene, dissociate from it (you see yourself in your imagination).
+To enjoy pleasant memories to the full, make sure you are associated (you see it through your own eyes in your imagination)